spacetelescope/crds/documentation/crds_users_guide/source/web_services.rst

 `get_default_context()` returns the name of the context which is currently in use by default in the archive pipeline, e.g. 'jwst_0001.pmap'.
 This value is set and maintained on the CRDS Server.
-The actual pipeline context differs from this commanded valuer until the pipeline is synchronized with the CRDS server using cron_sync.
+The actual pipeline context differs from this commanded value until the pipeline is synchronized with the CRDS server using cron_sync.

 The commanded default can be obtained using the CRDS client library as follows: